taranarmo/ironhack-project-2-eda-sql/slides.md

 - Remote work can attract talent without geographic constraints

 ---

 ## Analysis further steps

 - Predictive modeling for salary estimation
 - Collect data from sources like Glasdoor to calculate expected salary
 - Correlation between skill combinations and compensation
 - Obtain time-series for trend analysis

+---

+## Toolset

+- Python + Pandas
+- matplotlib and Seaborn for plotting
+- Marp to create this presentation in Markdown

+---